 Welcome to Year 4’s page for the new school year.
-Our first topic the Rotten Romans has got off to a flying start as we have already discovered lots about their impressive empire!
+Our first topic the Rotten Romans has got off to a flying start as we have already learned lots about their impressive empire!

 Following our study of the digestive system our little scientists have carried out an experiment to see which liquids decay our teeth quicker!
 We have placed hard boiled eggs in different liquids and are tracking them over the course of the week.
 We have learned how to ensure our test is fair and made a sensible prediction from our knowledge on what decays teeth!